lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 It would be wasteful to throw away this information when building the model.
 This would mean that we no longer have a unsupervised learning problem, but a **semi-supervised learning problem**.
 In a typical semi-supervised learning problem, the problem is to assign predefined labels to datapoints when the correct label is only known for a small fraction of the dataset.
 This is a very useful idea, since it allows for leveraging the power of big data, without having to incur the cost of correctly labeling the whole dataset.
-If we translate our fraud detection problem to this setting it means that we hava a big collection of datapoints which we want to label as either "fraud" or "non-fraud".
+If we translate our fraud detection problem to this setting it means that we have a big collection of datapoints which we want to label as either "fraud" or "non-fraud".

 ### Summary of Deep Learning Algorithms

 * *Autoencoders* (AE) are neural networks that are trained to reproduce the indata.
-They come in different flavours both with respect to depth and width, but also with respect to how overlearning is prevented.
+They come in different flavours both with respect to depth and width, but also with respect to how over-learning is prevented.
 They can be used to detect anomalies from those datapoints that are poorly reconstructed by the network, as quantified by the reconstruction error.
 AEs can also be used for dimension reduction or compression in a data preprocession step.
 Subsequently other anomaly detection techniques can be applied to the transformed data.

-* *Variational autoencoders* are latent space models where the network is trying to transform the data to a pior distribution (usually multivariate normal).
+* *Variational autoencoders* are latent space models where the network is trying to transform the data to a prior distribution (usually multivariate normal).
 That is, the lower dimensional representation of the data that you get from standard autoencoder will be distributed according to the prior distribution in the case of a variational autoencoder.
 This means that you can feed data from the prior distribution backwards through the network to generate new data from a distribution close to the one of the original authentic data.
 Of course you can also use the network to detect outliers in the dataset by comparing the transformed dataset with the prior distribution.